 The term "power yoga" came into common usage in the mid-1990's, when several yoga teachers were looking for a way to make

 Ashtanga yoga and vinyasa-style yoga more accessible to Western students.
 Two American yoga teachers who are most often credited

-Evansville Power Yoga follows the program of power yoga teacher, Baron Baptiste, of the Baptiste Power Yoga Institute.
+Evansville Power Yoga follows a program of power yoga inspired by Baron Baptiste, of the Baptiste Power Yoga Institute.

-A typical class is built from up to 53 possible poses in 11 series, linked together by connective momentum.
+A typical class is built from up to 53 possible poses in 11 series, linked together by connective vinyasa (flow).
 Depending on the length

-of class and class dynamic, the instructor can vary the sequence from week to week, providing the student with a challenging yet
+of class and class dynamic, the instructor can vary the sequence from day to day, providing the student with a familiar yet

 What to expect/classroom setting.

 Power Yoga is not "hot" yoga; however, the temperature is ideally set between 85 and 90 degrees.
 The warmer temperature helps protect the muscles and helps develop one's inner heat.
 Because of the nature of power vinyasa, be prepared to sweat.
 Be prepared for a workout.

 Our Gentle Power, Power Yoga Basics, and Restorative classes are taught at a cooler room temperature.

 At no additional cost, EPY provides towels and filtered water.
 We also have a limited number of loaner mats that new students may use; however, we do encourage students to purchase a mat of their own.